mochixlb/starcrawler/README.md

 1. Enter your opening text, logo, episode info, and crawl text
 2. Click "Play Crawl" to start the animation
-3. Use controls to pause, adjust speed, seek, or loop
+3. Use controls to pause, seek, or share
 4. Share via URL or copy text to clipboard

 Animation constants are centralized in `lib/constants.ts` for easy customization.